jwplatta/obsidian_semantic_search/README.md

   <img src="./docs/search.gif" width="400">
 </p>

-## Install & Setup
+## Search Server

 The current design requires a server to be running to handle the search requests.
 The server is a simple node app that implements an express server.
 You can configure the server to run on a specific port.

-To run the server in the server in the background, first clone the repository and install the dependencies and then run the prod script:
+Clone the repository, install the dependencies, and then run the prod script to start the server in the background:
 ```bash
 $ cd obsidian-semantic-search
 $ npm install